Enable Personal File Sharing in Ubuntu Linux

 sudo apt install gnome-user-share

-Ubuntu keeps most of its settings in one place.
-You can manage everything from system configurations to user creation and updates within the System Settings panel.
+Ubuntu centralizes most of its settings in one location.
+The System Settings panel allows management of everything from system configurations to user creation and updates.

 Alternatively, click on the System menu at the top-right corner of the top bar on your desktop.